OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 ## 2023 in stats

-*"Like many in tech, we love some good stats,
+*"Like many in tech, we love some good stats,<br>
-So we hit up our experts whose data we track.
+So we hit up our experts whose data we track.<br>
-From all of the areas from which we hold dear,
+From all of the areas from which we hold dear,<br>
-Here are some factoids from another great year."*
+Here are some factoids from another great year."*<br>

 To finish, here are some fun stats about Octopus's year (at the time of writing):